Overview of Pension Fund

 The main objective of the Fund is to provide for the payment of pension benefits to members in accordance with the Fund Rules.
 Every member who leaves employment shall be paid a pension benefit depending on the nature of exit from employment.
 Therefore, all members exiting employment should complete a Claim Form and submit it to the Fund to initiate the processing of their pension benefits.

-To be the leading Pension Fund in Zimbabwe’s mining industry.
+To be the leading Pension Fund in the provision of pension benefits in Zimbabwe.

-To create value through delivering superior and sustainable retirement benefits for members in the mining industry.
+To create value through delivering superior and sustainable retirement benefits for members of the MIPF.

 The values we hold in common are: